openstack/openstack-manuals/doc/cli-reference/source/senlin.rst

   Role for this node in the specific cluster.

 ``-M <"KEY1=VALUE1;KEY2=VALUE2...">, --metadata <"KEY1=VALUE1;KEY2=VALUE2...">``
   Metadata values to be attached to the node.
-Metadata can be specified multiple times, or once with key-value pairs separated by a semicolon.
+This can be specified multiple times, or once with key-value pairs separated by a semicolon.
+Use '{}' can clean metadata

 .. _senlin_policy-create: